lvxuan12/SCSES/README.md

 createConfigshiny(host, port, launch.browser=FALSE)
 ```
 Setting launch.browser = TRUE may cause errors in headless environments (servers without GUI) or when no default browser is configured

+If you used the Docker-based installation method, set launch.browser = TRUE.

-For server environments, it is recommended to:
+For command line environment, it is recommended to:
 ##### 3.1.
 Set the host to the server's IP address
 ##### 3.2.
 Set launch.browser = FALSE to avoid browser launch errors
 ##### 3.3.
 Manually access the application URL shown in the console